-Building on action 3.3 (Goal 1) of the Region's updated Housing Solutions Plan and as part of an education campaign, it is recommended that the City work with the Region to promote the Developers' Handbook, develop educational material and facilitate workshops to increase the capacity and knowledge of housing developers and community agencies on how to build affordable housing in Richmond Hill, including available funding programs, incentives, and partnership opportunities.
+Building on action 3.3 (Goal 1) of the Region's updated Housing Solutions Plan and as part of an education campaign, it is recommended that the City work with the Region to promote the Handbook for Developing Affordable Housing, develop educational material and facilitate workshops to increase the capacity and knowledge of housing developers and community agencies on how to build affordable housing in Richmond Hill, including available funding programs, incentives, and partnership opportunities.
 This should also include presentations of successful partnerships among community agencies and private developers as well as the successful management of the Region and community agencies of affordable units located within private market rate rental and condominium buildings.

-The Developers' Handbook should be updated on a regular basis to include the most recent information on available funding programs that help reduce the cost of affordable residential development, promising innovations in residential development, potential partnership opportunities between the private and not-for-profit sectors, and any other information that could encourage the provision of affordable housing.
+The Handbook for Developing Affordable Housing should be updated on a regular basis to include the most recent information on available funding programs that help reduce the cost of affordable residential development, promising innovations in residential development, potential partnership opportunities between the private and not-for-profit sectors, and any other information that could encourage the provision of affordable housing.